 "The Princess on the Glass Hill"

+Thanks again, all you amazing watercolor-ers, for being my inspiration!
 I hope, one day, to improve my technique to the level I want it to be at!
 I am SO addicted to these now!

 So, I'm wondering, all you watercolor peoples, what do you use as outliners?
 I'm using a waterfast pen---but do any of you use a special pen, or pen and ink?
 Or brush and ink?
 How do you get the variable lines in some of your outlining?